-Are there any steps I can take to prevent nosebleeds?
+Are there any tips I can take to prevent nose bleeds?

 - Use a saline nasal spray or saline nose drops two to three times a day in each nostril.
 These products can be purchased over-the-counter or made at home.
 (To make the saline solution at home: mix 1 teaspoon of salt into 1 quart of tap water.
 Boil water for 20 minutes, cool until lukewarm.)